 SARA is a separate process from IRB.
 IRB serves an important role in protecting the rights and welfare of human research subjects and ensuring studies meet federal guidelines.
 The SARA process is focused on protecting Illinois students from excessive unsolicited emails in research studies, and in turn helping to address survey fatigue among our student body.
 IRB approval does not guarantee SARA approval.
 A SARA application should be submitted after you have received IRB approval, however you are welcome to contact Dr. Beth Hoag email@example.com prior to submitting an IRB to discuss your project and intended sample.

 How long does the process take?
 What happens after I submit a SARA Application?

 All applications will be reviewed within 5-7 business days.
-The Interim Director of Assessment & Planning may reach out with additional follow up questions or to discuss alternative administration timelines or to discuss the available sample for the population you requested.
+The Director of Assessment & Planning may reach out with additional follow up questions or to discuss alternative administration timelines or to discuss the available sample for the population you requested.

 How many students can I survey?